 Evaluating the Effectiveness of Support Channels

 Businesses that offer excellent customer service do this by supporting their customers via the channel of the customer’s choosing.
 This raises an important question: What is the most effective channel for customer service?
-The answer to this question has become even more complicated today, where the importance of providing omnichannel customer service is on the rise.
+The answer to this question has become even more complicated today, where the importance of omnichannel customer service is on the rise.

 Using surveys, you can efficiently evaluate your service channels by asking your customers directly.
 This way, you will eliminate guesswork and provide excellent service for your customers.